Willytcat/Fast-Decal/README.md

 # Fast-Decal ?

-Tired of having to struggle to texture paint images on mesh materials, and having to take 3 years to create a node node?
+Tired of having to struggle to texture paint images on mesh materials, and having to take 3 years to create a node knot ?
+You are at the right place !
+This addon permit you to paste any type of texture by using image on a mesh by using a node group.

 # WTF is FD ?